Technosorcery/silver-telegram/docs/architecture/ARCHITECTURE.md

 - Construction time: Port schema compatibility between connected nodes
 - Runtime: Each node validates its output against its declared output schema (errors caught at source)

-**Distinct from Coordinate**: The Coordinate AI primitive (see [Section 4.4](#44-ai-layer-components)) handles *dynamic* orchestration where the LLM decides at runtime what to execute, how many rounds, and when to stop.
-Static patterns above are graph structure; Coordinate is LLM-controlled execution.
+**Distinct from AI node execution**: The patterns above are static graph structure.
+AI nodes handle their own execution internally - using available tools as needed to achieve their goal.

 ### 6.7 Workflow Memory Nodes